-Recently, children and parents attended the World Without Violence, 2022 event at the Performing Arts Theater at Mesa Community College.
+Each year, children and parents attend the World Without Violence, an event at the Performing Arts Theater at Mesa Community College.
 The finalist and winners of the Peace Poster Poetry Contest were acknowledged on the stage and showed their artwork and writings.
-The Hands of Joy sign language choir did a rendition of “Let there be Peace on Earth”, all in sign.

 Rooms that Honor; Rooms that Share